Varieties of American Sign Language: Ghanaian Sign Language

 Ghanaian Sign Language is the national sign language of deaf people in Ghana, descended from American Sign Language.
 It was introduced in 1957 by Andrew Foster, a deaf African-American missionary, as there had been no education or organizations for the deaf previously.
 Foster went on to establish the first school for the deaf in Nigeria a few years later, and Nigerian Sign Language shows influence from GSL.
 GSL is unrelated to indigenous Ghanaian sign languages such as Adamorobe Sign Language and Nanabin Sign Language.

-There are nine schools for the deaf in Ghana.
+There are currently fourteen schools for the deaf in Ghana, thirteen primary schools and two secondary schools in Ghana, one at Akuapim-Mampong, the other at Navrongo.
+GSL is supported by the Ghana National Association of the Deaf which has their headquarters in Accra.
+The Bible Society of Ghana has started translation of the Bible into Ghanaian sign language.